ninzyfb/wildoceans-scripts/README.md

   + To run, start with `mainscript-modelling.R` as this is the parent script through which the other scripts are run.
 This script contains the orders in which to run the scripts and also describes what each one is for.

-**IMPORTANT 1: how to run scripts on your own data or example data provided**:
+**!!IMPORTANT 1!! how to run scripts on your own data or example data provided**:
-The occurrence data used to run the conservation plan is confidential and not available for download.
-If you wish to run the code and  **example.csv** file is provied which  allows for the modelling scripts to be run on freely available data from GBIF and OBIS for *Acroteriobatus annulatus*.
+* The occurrence data used to run the conservation plan is confidential and not available for download
+* If you wish to run the code use the **example.csv** file provided which allows for the modelling scripts to be run on freely available data from GBIF and OBIS for *Acroteriobatus annulatus*.
 Steps to use the example.csv file are as follows:

-1. make sure exampledata = "yes" - this should ensure the `species_data.R` in the **scripts_modelling folder** runs on the example data
+  + make sure exampledata = "yes" in `mainscript-modelling.R` - this ensures that when `species_data.R` runs on the example data
-2. make sure that if you dont run the loop you set i = 1 manually so that target = master_keep$SPECIES_SCIENTIFIC[i] and substrate = master_keep$Substrate[i] are filled
+  + make sure that you set i = 1 manually so that target = master_keep$SPECIES_SCIENTIFIC[i] and substrate = master_keep$Substrate[i] are filled

 This should be sufficient for the other scripts to run.
 If you wish to run the code on your own data, ensure your data has the same headings as the example.csv file and simply replace example_data.csv with your filename.

 **IMPORTANT 2: installing the mecofun package to run the variable selection procedure**: